• Skip to main content

 • Gather all the ingredients.
 Wash Curry leaves, tomatoes and onions under running water.
 Roughly chop onion and tomatoes.
 I have used garlic bulbs as is.

-• Once ghee is hot, add garlic.
+• Once oil is hot, add garlic.
 Saute for few seconds and keep gas on simmer as overcooked/ burnt garlic might spoil the flavour of chutney.
 Add onions and once transparent, add whole red chillies.

 • Saute chillies for a min.
 Add chopped tomatoes.
 I generally add salt at this step.
 It makes cooking an easy process.
 You may cover it with a lid for about 2 min.
 Keep sauteeing in between.